TimTerwijn/web-design-1920/README.md

 It is important to add something unexpected to your project so that users do not fall asleep while they are using it.
 I have added the text bulbs and thought clouds as nonsense of my product.

 ## Progress
-This project is divided in multiple cycles.
+During my last minor mobile development I had a Designing Mobile Experiences course from Anne Marleen Olthof.
+She learned me the Think Make Check principles.
+This web design course looks a lot like DME in my opinion, so I took the opportunity to use the skills I learned last semester again.

+Think Make Check works in cycles (Iterative).
 Each cycle contains three phases which are called together Think, Make and Check.
+For me the cycle works as follows:
+* During the Think phase you think about what you are going to do this cycle.
+* During the Make phase you make the things you thought about.
+* During the Check phase you test your work with testers to find out if your thinking was correct.
+* Repeat.

 ![think-make-check](/docs/img/think-make-check.png)